Ed0C97/MARR-ML-Projects/README.md

 The repository also includes the complete code used for the analysis, which comprises:

 - `load_data.py`: Functions for loading data.
-- `ML_Homework1_SourceCode_1793918.ipynb`: Notebook with the implementation and analysis of the models.

 ---